Unturned3/Microdot/wiki/1_intro/2_component.md

-Since the point of Microdot Linux is to be _functional and compact_, we will hand-pick the vital components that we will include in the system.
+Since the point of Microdot Linux is to be _functional and compact_, we will hand-pick the vital components that we will include in the system and tailor it to our needs.
 For the bootloader, we will use `syslinux`, as it is easy to configure and has a tiny footprint.
 For the userspace, we will use the "Swiss Army Knife of Embedded Linux", aka. `busybox`.
 It combines roughly 300 common